ellysh/bash-programming-from-scratch/manuscript/BashShell/files-and-directories.md

 Copying all files of the same type into one directory sounds like a controversial solution.
 Its disadvantage is the complexity of maintenance.
 Suppose that the application updates to the next version.
 It should update all its files in all system directories.
 If the application misses one of the files, it cannot run anymore.

 However, the Unix system directories have an advantage.
-When you install an application in Windows, it brings all files it needs.
+When you install an application on Windows, it brings all files it needs.
 There are libraries with subroutines among these files.
 Some applications require the same libraries to run.
 When each application has its own copy of the same library, it causes the file system overhead.

 The Unix way gets rid of library copies.
-Suppose that all applications respect the agreement and install their files in the proper system directories.
+Suppose that all applications respect the agreement and install their files to the proper system directories.
 Then applications can locate files of each other.
 Therefore, they can use the same library if they require it.
 A single instance of each library is enough for supporting all dependent applications.

 Suppose that you have installed a new application (e.g., a browser).
 Its executable file (for example, `firefox`) comes to the `/usr/bin` path according to Table 2-11.
 How to run this application in Bash?
 There are several ways for that: